 XMVM Iron Condor Strategy

-XMVM (Invesco S&P MidCap Value with Momentum ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.
+XMVM (Invesco S&P MidCap Value with Momentum ETF), in the Financial Services sector, (Asset Management - Global industry), listed on AMEX.

-The Invesco S&P MidCap Value with Momentum ETF (Fund) is based on the S&P MidCap 400 High Momentum Value Index (Index).
-The Fund will invest at least 90% of its total assets in securities that comprise the Index.
-The Index is composed of 80 securities in the S&P MidCap 400 Index having both the highest "value scores" and "momentum scores".
-The Fund and the Index are rebalanced and reconstituted semi-annually on the third Friday of June and December.
+The Invesco S&P MidCap Value with Momentum ETF (XMVM) is designed to replicate the performance of the S&P MidCap 400 High Momentum Value Index.
+The ETF commits to investing at least 90% of its total assets in the securities that make up this benchmark index.
+The index itself is constructed by selecting 80 companies from the broader S&P MidCap 400 Index that demonstrate superior "value" and "momentum" attributes.
+Both the Fund and its underlying index undergo a process of rebalancing and reconstitution twice a year, specifically on the third Friday of June and December.

-XMVM (Invesco S&P MidCap Value with Momentum ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $449.9M, a beta of 1.00 versus the broader market, a 52-week range of 52.85-70.13, average daily share volume of 35K, a public-listing history dating back to 2005.
+XMVM (Invesco S&P MidCap Value with Momentum ETF) trades in the Financial Services sector, specifically Asset Management - Global, with a market capitalization of approximately $482.9M, a beta of 0.86 versus the broader market, a 52-week range of 56.99-75.95, average daily share volume of 27K, a public-listing history dating back to 2005.
 These structural characteristics shape how XMVM etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a iron condor on XMVM?